KechrisLab/kechrislab.github.io/index.md

 {% capture text %}
 My research focuses on the development and application of statistical methods for analyzing -omics data sets from high throughput technologies.
-I have several focus areas: (1) analyzing transcription factor binding and miRNA data to study the regulation of transcription and post-transcriptional processing, (2) examining the genetic and epigenetic factors controlling gene expression, (3) exploring the metabolome and (4) integrating multiple omics data.
+I have several focus areas:

+1. Analyzing transcription factor binding and miRNA data to study the regulation of transcription and post-transcriptional processing,
+2. Examining the genetic and epigenetic factors controlling gene expression,
+3. Exploring the metabolome and
+4. Integrating multiple omics data.

  I collaborate with investigators studying chronic obstructive pulmonary disease in the COPDGene genetic epidemiology study, substance use disorders using animal models, and early life determinants of diabetes and obesity in children.